Donald Rumsfeld: Early life and education

-Donald Henry Rumsfeld was born on July 9, 1932, in Chicago, Illinois, the son of Jeannette Kearsley (née Husted) and George Donald Rumsfeld.
-His father came from a German family that had emigrated in the 1870s from Weyhe in Lower Saxony, but young Donald was sometimes ribbed about looking like a "tough Swiss."
-Growing up in Winnetka, Illinois, Rumsfeld became an Eagle Scout in 1949 and is the recipient of both the Distinguished Eagle Scout Award from the Boy Scouts of America and its Silver Buffalo Award in 2006.
+Donald Henry Rumsfeld was born at St. Lukes Hospital on July 9, 1932, in Chicago, Illinois, the son of Jeannette Kearsley (née Husted) and George Donald Rumsfeld.
+His father came from a German family that had emigrated in the 1870s from Weyhe in Lower Saxony, but young Donald was sometimes ribbed about looking like a "tough Swiss".
+Growing up in Winnetka, Illinois, Rumsfeld became an Eagle Scout in 1949 and was the recipient of both the Distinguished Eagle Scout Award from the Boy Scouts of America and its Silver Buffalo Award in 2006.
 Living in Winnetka, his family attended a Congregational church.
 From 1943 to 1945, Rumsfeld lived in Coronado, California, while his father was stationed on an aircraft carrier in the Pacific in World War II.
 He was a ranger at Philmont Scout Ranch in 1949.

-Rumsfeld attended Baker Demonstration School, and later graduated from New Trier High School.
+Rumsfeld attended Baker Demonstration School, and later graduated from New Trier High School where he excelled academically as well as in sports.
+In the band, the young Rumsfeld played drums and also excelled at saxophone.
 He attended Princeton University on academic and NROTC partial scholarships.
 He graduated in 1954 with an A.B. in politics after completing a senior thesis titled "The Steel Seizure Case of 1952 and Its Effects on Presidential Powers".
 During his time at Princeton, he was an accomplished amateur wrestler, becoming captain of the varsity wrestling team, and captain of the Lightweight Football team playing defensive back.
 While at Princeton he was friends with another future Secretary of Defense, Frank Carlucci.

 Rumsfeld married Joyce P. Pierson on December 27, 1954.
 They had three children, six grandchildren, and one great-grandchild.
 He attended Case Western Reserve University School of Law and the Georgetown University Law Center, but did not take a degree from either institution.

 Naval service

 Rumsfeld served in the United States Navy from 1954 to 1957, as a naval aviator and flight instructor.
 His initial training was in the North American SNJ Texan basic trainer after which he transitioned to the T-28 advanced trainer.
 In 1957, he transferred to the Naval Reserve and continued his naval service in flying and administrative assignments as a drilling reservist.
-On July 1, 1958, he was assigned to Anti-submarine Squadron 662 at Naval Air Station Anacostia, District of Columbia, as a selective reservist.
+On July 1, 1958, he was assigned to Anti-submarine Squadron 662 at Naval Air Station Anacostia in Washington, D.C., as a selective reservist.
 Rumsfeld was designated aircraft commander of Anti-submarine Squadron 731 on October 1, 1960, at Naval Air Station Grosse Ile, Michigan, where he flew the S2F Tracker.
 He transferred to the Individual Ready Reserve when he became Secretary of Defense in 1975 and retired with the rank of captain in 1989.